Matt Leinart: Honorable Mention (NFL)

 - Was he able to avoid one or more injuries that drastically shortened or ended his career?
-Leinart suffered a season-ending but not career-ending injury.
 Check.
+(He suffered a season-ending but not career-ending injury.)

 - As a final test, was he given a fair shot to compete?
-While others may disagree, I don’t think so.
+No check.
+While others may disagree, I don’t think he got one.

 Matt Leinart threw for over 4,000 yards and had a 70.4 efficiency rating in the NFL.
 Furthermore, he had an 8-10 record in 18 career starts.
 While not great, these numbers aren’t horrendous either.